 Ultimately, what works for one couple doesn’t necessarily work for another.
 Separate finances or not, you’re a couple, which means all decisions should be team decisions.

-If the way you are doing things isn’t working, change it.
-Keep talking and trying new things until you find something that works.
+If the way you're doing things isn’t working, change it.
+Keep talking and trying new things until you find something that you both like.

 You might also consider speaking with a relationship therapist, a financial planner, or a money coach to help you get on the same page financially.